Rio de Janeiro subway assailants shoot man dead, force shutdown

-RIO DE JANEIRO, July 10 Assailants shot and killed a man beside a subway-station ticket counter in central Rio de Janeiro Friday afternoon, prompting a shutdown of the station and renewing security concerns just over a year before the city hosts the 2016 Olympics.
+RIO DE JANEIRO Assailants shot and killed a man beside a subway-station ticket counter in central Rio de Janeiro Friday afternoon, prompting a shutdown of the station and renewing security concerns just over a year before the city hosts the 2016 Olympics.

 The victim, a middle-aged man whose name has not been disclosed, was followed by three men into the subway station, where one of the assailants shot him and took his bag, according to Metro Rio, the company that operates the subway system in Brazil's second-biggest city.